KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 - FSx for Windows: Network File System for Windows servers
 - FSx for Lustre: High Performance Computing Linux file system

+---

-#### Elastic Load Balancing & Auto Scaling Groups Section
+### Elastic Load Balancing & Auto Scaling Groups Section

-Scalability & High Availability
+##### Scalability & High Availability

 - Scalability means that an application / system can handle greater loads by adapting.
 - There are two kinds of scalability:
   - Vertical Scalability
     - Vertical Scalability means increasing the size of the instance
-    - For example, your application runs on a t2.micro
-    - Scaling that application vertically means running it on a t2.large
+    - For example, your application runs on a t2.micro,Scaling that application vertically means running it on a t2.large
     - Vertical scalability is very common for non distributed systems, such as a database.
     - There’s usually a limit to how much you can vertically scale (hardware limit)
   - Horizontal Scalability (= elasticity)